 Tip: Think about multi-destination flights

 You will most likely have to take one or more domestic flights during your stay in Hawaii.
-The first thing to know is that you can count on multi-destination flights to save a domestic flight such as arriving in the archipelago in Honolulu sur Oahu and leaving from Kona on Big Island.
+The first thing to know is that you can count on multi-destination flights to save a domestic flight such as arriving in Honolulu on Oahu and leaving from Kona on Big Island.

-Don't do what we do and think about it when booking your long haul journeys (we always regret not having thought of it before).
-Moreover, in the vast majority of cases, multi-destination flights are no more expensive than a regular return flight.
-And then, a 4-hour connection avoided and more than $100 saved!
+Don't do like us and think about it when booking your long distance trips (we always regret not having thought about it before).
+And in addition, in the vast majority of cases, multi-destination flights are no more expensive than a conventional round trip.
+And so, a 4-hour connection avoided and more than $100 saved!

 Optimize domestic flights